 - Keep it updated: Regularly check for updates and install them as they become available to ensure your server is up to date.

-- Use plugins and extensions: You can use plugins and extensions to add additional functionality to your Jellyfin server, such as support for subtitles or remote control.
+- Use plugins and extensions: Plugins and extensions can add functionality to your Jellyfin server, such as support for subtitles or remote control.

 If you run into any issues during the initial setup of your Jellyfin media server or need to start over for any reason, resetting the setup process is a straightforward process.
 By modifying the “IsStartupWizardCompleted” value in the system.xml file and restarting the Jellyfin server, you can reset the initial setup process and begin again.
 Here are the steps to follow: